Cal Clutterbuck

-Cal William Clutterbuck (born November 18, 1987) is a Canadian former professional ice hockey right winger.
-He was drafted 72nd overall by the Minnesota Wild in the 2006 NHL entry draft.
+Cal William Clutterbuck (born November 18, 1987) is a Canadian former professional ice hockey player.
+Playing as a right winger, he was drafted 72nd overall by the Minnesota Wild in the 2006 NHL entry draft.
 He played for the Wild and New York Islanders of the National Hockey League (NHL).
 Clutterbuck holds the NHL record for most career hits.

 Early life

 Clutterbuck was born on November 18, 1987, in Welland, Ontario, to Tim and Jocelyne Clutterbuck.
 He was around the same age as many other future National Hockey League (NHL) players from the Welland area, and is remembered in his hometown as one of the "Welland Five", a group that also consists of Matt Ellis, Daniel Paille, Dan Girardi, and Paul Bissonnette.
 Bissonnette remembered Clutterbuck as a "dominant scorer" in Welland youth hockey who only became more physical and focused on checking his opponents when he was older.
 Clutterbuck played a variety of sports, including baseball, golf, and volleyball, but began focusing solely on hockey when he was around the age of 16.
 While attending Notre Dame College School, Clutterbuck also played junior ice hockey for the Welland Cougars of the Golden Horseshoe Junior Hockey League.